About Us

 Regulations

-Is the plant currently meeting its EPA licence operating conditions?
+Is the plant currently meeting its regulatory licensing conditions?

 Yes.
-The plant is regulated by an Environmental Protection Licence (EPL#1100).
+The plant is regulated by an Environmental Authority issued by the QLD Government Department for Environment, Science and Innovation.
 This includes conditions on all processes at the plant, including odour control and water treatment and release.
-The plant is regularly inspected by the EPA.
-As is the case with all companies operating similar processes, if any matters are raised by the EPA, the company is required to address these in accordance with licence requirements.
+The plant is regularly inspected by department environmental representatives.
+As is the case with all companies operating similar processes, if any matters are raised by the Department, the company is required to address these in accordance with licence requirements.

 Does the plant use toxic chemicals and are the fumes dangerous?